lgraff/lgraff-12704_Final_Project/index.md

 </p>

 ## Signal conditioning and processing
-In this section, we describe our sampling rates, data processing steps, and data sharing capabilities.
+Here, we will talk about how often we took samples for each sensor, and also how we decided to process and share the data.
 It is important to note that all the sensors we used have some kind of signal conditioning, and we will provide resources that show the structure of their circuit boards.

 **Signal conditioning within sensor modules**